hiyd-uk/hiyd.uk/support.md

 ### Chrome Extension Questions

 **Q: Which browsers are supported?**
-A: Currently, Hyd is available for Chrome and Chromium-based browsers.
+A: Currently, Hiyd is available for Chrome and Chromium-based browsers.

 **Q: Does it work in incognito mode?**
 A: Yes, but your content won't persist after closing incognito tabs.